esnet/react-timeseries-charts/docs/static/media/2_getting_started.e976c36b.md

 ### 2.1 How to Install

 This charts library is intended to be installed with [npm](https://www.npmjs.com/) and the built into your project with a tool like [Webpack](https://webpack.github.io/).
-It expects React to be present, as well as our TimeSeries abstraction library, [pond.js](https://esnet-pondjs.appspot.com/#/).
+It expects React to be present, as well as our TimeSeries abstraction library, [pond.js](http://software.es.net/pond).
 More on this below.
 To install:

     npm install react-timeseries-charts pondjs --save

-Note that this version of the charts code depends on v0.8.x of the Pond library [documentation]((https://esnet-pondjs.appspot.com/#/) and not v1.0 (alpha).
-This newer version has been rewritten in Typescript and has a different API.
-A future version of this library is expected to use that library.
-When this happens there will be some minor API changes associated.

 ### 2.2 Imports